-I don’t think this is the right way to get the new converts that the IPAs really seek.
+I don’t think exhibitions are the right way to get the new converts that the IPAs really seek

 My experience is that very few real decision makers and influencers go to exhibitions at all, and those that do are very unlikely to have the mindset of considering alternative international expansion opportunities.
 With possible rare exceptions, even exhibiting from the viewpoint of “needing to be seen” and “because the competition is here” is, I judge, a waste of time and money (and boy, is it expensive!).